idvorkin/idvorkin.github.io/_d/enabling-environment.md

 What I'm most excited about is how to expand this with AI.
 My thinking program is my first cut.

 Spell check and summary/eli5/TLDR are the obvious ones, but what if we extended to reflection questions, implicit assumptions, etc....

+### The Danger of AI

+The danger is of course you stop thinking.
+Learning requires active engagement with content, passive consumption, or even worse skimming makes things much worse.
+So it's very important that you think about how to have the AI prompt you to be active in your thinking, not passive in your consumption.

 ### Completing tasks vs getting smarter/stronger